 Elizabeth has 20 years of private music teaching experience, though her approach has evolved through the years.
 Voice and piano lessons now include more opportunities for students to create and reflect, and bodily awareness and exploration play a strong role in making music.

-Her past choral conducting positions have included Parkway Northeast Middle School (vocal music teacher) and North High School (assistant choir director), Union United Methodist Church (director of music), The St. Louis Children's Choirs (director of Choristers Ensemble and Community Engagement Coordinator), Webster University (Webster Women's Chorus director), University of Missouri (Women's Chorale director), and Courante Youth Chorus (founding artistic director), and Washington University in St. Louis (Concert Choir director).
+Her past choral conducting positions have included Parkway Northeast Middle School (vocal music teacher) and North High School (assistant choir director), The St. Louis Children's Choirs (director of Choristers Ensemble and Community Engagement Coordinator), Webster University (Webster Women's Chorus director), University of Missouri (Women's Chorale director), Courante Youth Chorus (founding artistic director), and Washington University in St. Louis (Concert Choir director).

-Elizabeth continues her own music-making as an Alto II in the professional women's chamber ensemble, mirabai, and in the amateur women's choral ensemble, Bel Canto.
-She also joins her colleagues at Southeast Missouri State on vocal recitals as opportunities arise.
+Elizabeth continues her own music-making as an Alto II in the professional women's chamber ensemble, mirabai.
 She's held leadership roles in the National Association for Music Education and the American Choral Directors Association.